noir-lang/noir/docs/docs/dev_docs/tutorials/writing_dapp/contract_interaction.md

 Note that this function will only return a valid response for accounts registered in the RPC Server, since it requires access to the [user's private state](../../wallets/main.md#private-state).
 In other words, you cannot query the private balance of another user for the token contract.
 :::

-To do this, let's first initialise a new `Contract` instance using `aztec.js` that represents our deployed token contracts.
+To do this, let's first initialize a new `Contract` instance using `aztec.js` that represents our deployed token contracts.
 Create a new `src/contracts.mjs` file with the imports for our artifacts and other dependencies:

 ```js
 // src/contracts.mjs